UCL/tus-rec-challenge/data.md

     * Notations in the name of each .h5 file: `RH`: right arm; `LH`: left arm.
 For example, `RH_rotating.h5` denotes a rotating scan on the right forearm.

-* Folder `landmark`: contains 50 .h5 files.
+* Folder `landmarks`: contains 50 .h5 files.
 Each corresponds to one subject, storing coordinates of landmarks for 2 scans of this subject.
 For each scan, the coordinates are stored in numpy array with a shape of [100,3].
 The first column is the index of frame; the second and third columns denote the coordinates of landmarks in the image coordinate system.

 * Calibration matrix: The calibration matrix was obtained using a pinhead-based method.
 The `scaling_from_pixel_to_mm` and `spatial_calibration_from_image_coordinate_system_to_tracking_tool_coordinate_system` are provided in the “calib_matrix.csv”.